Icelk/dotfiles/README.md

 # Installation

 I have provided install scripts in the root of this directory.
-By default, they will not override anything and symlink to this directory.
+By default, they will not override anything, but symlink to this directory.

-If you want to install one version permanently (making it harder to upgrade), change the line `alias l="ln -s"` to `alias l="cp"`.
+If you want to install one version permanently (making it harder to upgrade, as deleted files are left), change the line `alias l="ln -s"` to `alias l="cp"`.

 Other instructions will be shown when running the scripts.